 Arriving at Rose Creek, the seven proceed with efficiently cleaning out Bogue’s caretakers.
-Then come the sequences of training the citizenry and preparing the field for the return of Bogue in a week with larger numbers.
+Then come the sequences of training the citizenry and preparing the field for the return of Bogue in a week with much larger numbers.
 The townspeople are game but don’t show much aptitude for weaponry, except for Emma.
 Bogue returns as expected with dozens of hired gunmen (from the Blackstone agency, an obvious reference to the Pinkertons).
 Initially the battle goes well enough, but it wears down the townspeople and the seven, albeit with a much greater toll on Bogue’s men.

 As his numerical advantage is reduced, Bogue breaks out a gatling gun, which seems able at some distance to seek out opposing forces with surprising accuracy, not just rapid fire.
 The end will come as no surprise, with most of the seven down, but the town and the remainder of the seven winning.
 The ending reveals more of Chisolm’s motivations in taking on Bogue, and Emma gets her revenge.

 One of the strengths of the original 1960 movie was in the casting of the seven; with one exception (Brad Dexter), every one of them was a significant star by the end of the decade.
 Here, the temptation is to see the seven more as ethnic types.
 One would have welcomed a little more backstory on them, but the same was true of the original.
 Ethan Hawke’s Robicheaux is traumatized by PTSD and nightmares, similar to Robert Vaughn’s haunted gunfighter in the original.
 There is a knife-on-gun fight with Byung-hun Lee’s Billy Rocks, as with James Coburn in the original.
 We never really understand D’Onofrio’s Jack Horne, and Sensmeier’s Red Harvest remains determinedly enigmatic.
 Chris Pratt’s character is energetic and interesting, but kind of scattered.